Stephen Greenberg: Early life

-Player career
+Playing career

 Greenberg spent five years in the minor leagues, mostly as a first and third baseman with occasional games as an outfielder.
 He began his career with the Geneva Senators of the New York-Pennsylvania League where hit .277 with six home runs in 50 games played in 1970.
 The following season he split his time between the Pittsfield Senators of the Eastern League and the Burlington Senators of the Carolina League, hitting .225 with five home runs on the year in 91 games.

 Despite his poor performance, he was promoted to Triple-A Denver Bears of the American Association in 1972.
 There, his hitting improved to .264 in 104 games with 12 home runs.
 In 1973 and 1974, he played for the Spokane Indians of the Pacific Coast League, hitting .281 and .281 respectively.

 Feeling his playing career was going nowhere, Greenberg retired after 1974 despite showing a strong overall improvement.
 Over five years, he hit .269 with 43 home runs, 244 runs batted in, 431 hits (20 doubles and 15 triples), and an on-base percentage of .381 and 278 base on balls.
 As a fielder, Greenberg played 338 games at first, 101 games at third, and 53 in the outfield.